Transfer operators and topological field theory

 where the subscript indicates antiperiodic boundary conditions: $\chi(t)=-\chi(0)$.
 This is the analogue of Eq.(\ref{Pathphi:W}) with the only difference in the boundary conditions for the ghosts.
 This difference, however, does not interfere with the steps that led from Eq.(\ref{Pathphi:W}) to Eq.(\ref{TFTStoch}).
 Therefore:

-with $S(\Phi)$ defined in Eq.(\ref{newaction}) and with $Z_\text{cl}$ being the deterministic partition function defined in Eq.(\ref{ZClassical}).
-According to the discussion at the end of Sec.\ref{TOSec}, in the $t\to\infty$ limit and for a wide class of DS's, Eq.(\ref{TFTZ}) represents the stochastically averaged number of periodic solutions.
+with $S(\Phi)$ defined in Eq.(\ref{newaction}) and with $Z_{cl}$ being the deterministic dynamic partition function defined in Eq.(\ref{ZClassical}).
+According to the discussion at the end of Sec.\ref{TOSec}, in the $t\to\infty$ limit and for some DSs, Eq.(\ref{TFTZ}) represents the stochastically averaged number of periodic solutions.
 It is also worth noiting that the antiperiodic boundary conditions for ghosts are not compatible with the $\mathcal Q$-symmetry so that $Z$ is not of topological character and in particular depends on many parameters of the model as well as on the duration of temporal propagation.